 - Nigora – Miniature fiber goat breed created by crossing an Angora nanny or doe with a Nigerian Dwarf Billy goat.

-If you goat farming operation is going to include fiber goats, learning how to shear them yourself will not only make the homestead more self-reliant but save you money in the process.
+If your goat farming operation is going to include fiber goats, learning how to shear them yourself will not only make the homestead more self-reliant but save you money in the process.

 Goat Shearing Hints And Tips

-If you live in a climate where the weather stays warm nearly year round, it is likely safe to deviate from the recommended shearing times to avoid the goats from becoming too hold and their mohair and cashmere from growing so long it becomes matted or tangled.
+This is to avoid the goats from becoming too hold and their mohair and cashmere from growing so long it becomes matted or tangled.